michaelfong2017/hase-scripts/Input Source/Case 4/Case_4_Suspect_1_Intelligence_12_PoliceLetter.md

 Please treat this notification in confidence.
 Disclosure of the contents of this notification, directly or indirectly, to any unauthorized persons including the subjects under investigation, may prejudice the police investigation.

-Should you have any queries concerning this matter, please contact the Officer-in-Charge of the case LUK  ■■■■■■■ on telephone number 366■■■■■
+Should you have any queries concerning this matter, please contact the Officer-in-Charge of the case DIP SO ■■■■■■■ on telephone number 366■■■■■

 Yours faithfully,
 (Original Signed)
-LUK  ■■■■■■■
+DIP SO ■■■■■■■
 OC DIT ■■■■■
 for Commissioner of Police
 cc SP JFIU FIIB